towardstudio/csvtotable/README.md

-# Section Field plugin for Craft CMS 4.x
+# CVS to Table plugin for Craft CMS 3.x

-Creates a section selector field in the CMS
+Create a table from a CSV

 ## Requirements

-This plugin requires Craft CMS 4 or later.
+This plugin requires Craft CMS 3 or later.

 ## Installation